Vintage 1970s Photos Show Lost Sites of NYC's Lower East Side

 Through years as a concert hall, movie theater, and a venue for awards shows like the Grammys and the Tonys, Radio City was and still is one of the city’s busiest tourist destinations.
 Its unique Art Deco design, uncommon for a theater of its time, and its iconic neon facade have become a symbol of New York to rival the Empire State Building or Times Square.
 Furthermore, its synonymity with red carpet celebrity have tied it closely to the engineered magic of showbiz history in its 80 year run.
 Here are the top 10 secrets we dug up about the place.

 The architect of Radio City Music Hall, Edward Durrell Stone, and its interior designer Donald Deskey, built an apartment inside Radio City for famous entertainer Samuel “Roxy” Rothafel.
-With the same Art Deco design, the apartment was the perfect place to entertain the greats of Hollywood’s golden era like Alfred Hitchcok, Samuel Goldwyn, Olivia de Havilland.
-As reported by Atlas Obscura, the “20 foot high ceilings covered in gold leaf, and walls decorated floor to ceiling with plush drapes, Roxy’s apartment was as mesmerizing as his opulent stages shows below.”
-It is reportedly still in pristine condition.
+With the same Art Deco design as can be seen in the rest of the theater, the apartment was the perfect place to entertain the greats of Hollywood’s golden era.

 Two stories above the stage are a piano, glockenspiel, and drum set that accompany most concerts at the venue but have never been touched by musicians.
 This ghost-orchestra is actually inadvertently operated by the venue’s organists, whose manipulation of the air currents inside the organ pipes in the ceiling also hit sweet spots on the instruments and cause them to produce sound as well.

-Radio City Music Hall has collected the signature of every performer from all the way back in 1932 when it first opened.
+Radio City Music Hall has collected the signature of every performer who has graced its stage since 1932 when the theater first opened.
 Though one of these autograph books is on display for visitors, most of the other books filled with thousands of performers’ signatures are kept out of harm’s way.

 The Peter Clark-designed Great Stage of the Radio City Music Hall was made in the shape of a setting sun.
 It is supported by a series of elevators considered so complex and advanced for their time that their design was replicated in the hydraulics used on American aircraft carriers during World War II.
 Though only a myth, stories of government agents standing guard under the stage to protect the secrets of the American military during the war have circulated around the venue for decades.